skyhitblog/skyhitblog.github.io/index.md

 I believe technology is the closest thing that we have to magic in this modern world.
 And now with blockchain tech things are just getting started.

 I'm a Bitcoin enthusiast and a big Musk fan.
-I believe in going off-grid & decentralizing things.
+I believe in going off-grid & decentralization.

 I'm a big fan of good design and I love Math, playing Chess and Catan.
 And my love for good stories, music and food is endless.